austozi/debian-firefox-packager/README.md

 # How to use

-Download the scripts to your device and make it executable.
+Download the desired script to your device and make it executable.
 For example:

 ```
 chmod +x firefox
 ```

-Then execute them with the appropriate coommand line arguments.
+Then, execute the script with the appropriate coommand line arguments.
 For example, for Firefox:

 ```
 ./firefox i386 en-US